preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 **Important note!** All images from Pexels are always free to use, and edit.

+**A note about MediaFlow**: This feature requires a subscription to the Mediaflow service.
+Please find more information here: https://www.mediaflow.com/.

 Using Dall-E to create images
 ******************************
 If Dall-E is available, it can be used to create images in the Media picker.
 Here's how to use it: